Keeping the body in mind

 Practice for week 2

 - Practice Mindful movement ( Meditation 3) followed by 10 min sitting observing body sensations and breath.
 Do Mindful yoga (links below) at least once during the week.
+Or feel free to find any other yoga practices on Youtube and carry them out mindfully.

 - Become aware when you are checking your mobile phone tenth time in an hour and filling every minute of your day by some form of tech distraction.